 Deficiency Judgments After Deed in Lieu of Foreclosure

-In a deed in lieu of foreclosure, the borrower gives up all rights to the property and signs over the deed to the lender; in exchange, the lender releases the borrower from all obligations under the mortgage.
+With a deed in lieu of foreclosure, the borrower gives up all rights to the property and signs over the deed to the lender; in exchange, the lender releases the borrower from all obligations under the mortgage.
 There is no foreclosure.
 The lender simply takes title to the property, and the borrower walks away.